FAQs about mold inspection & testing services

 Reverse osmosis and distillation are two ways to remove lead from drinking water.
 Reverse osmosis filters the water through a thin membrane that only allows filtered water to pass through, leaving contaminants behind.

-Distillation involves boiling the contaminated liquid and re-condensing it into clean drinkable liquid, as well as passing it through an electrochemical filter to remove all traces of bacteria, viruses, or parasites.
+Distillation involves boiling the contaminated liquid, recondensing it into clean drinkable liquid, and passing it through an electrochemical filter to remove all traces of bacteria, viruses, or parasites.

 Yes.
 We offer testing services for private water wells throughout the Central Florida region.

-We are going to address this question by saying that it depends on the person.
+We will address this question by saying that it depends on the person.
 What does “safe” mean?
 Safe for When a lead inspection is conducted, the inspector typically uses a gas-powered XRF analyzer to identify the presence of lead within the paint.

-The machine takes an x-ray that passes through the painted surface and measures composition on its way out.
-Results, it says, are produced in less than half a minute at a relatively low cost for painting both residential and commercial properties with an accuracy of 0.5% (lead).
+The machine takes an X-ray that passes through the painted surface and measures composition on its way out.
+It says the results are produced in less than half a minute at a relatively low cost for painting both residential and commercial properties with an accuracy of 0.5% (lead).

-A home lead inspection can take as long as it needs to.
+A home lead inspection can take as long as necessary.
 The lead inspector will inspect the property from top to bottom.
-Inspecting a home for more than an hour is not uncommon and should not alarm anyone – that could just be how long it takes.
+Inspecting a home for more than an hour is not uncommon and should not alarm anyone—that could just be how long it takes.

-Lead inspectors are required to document their findings in detail, which may be time-consuming if there are any true safety issues found.
+Lead inspectors must document their findings in detail, which may be time-consuming if any true safety issues are found.

-Inspectors must also provide buyers with important information about potential hazards and preventative measures that they’ll want to have taken before buying or renting the property to ensure protection against lead exposure for them and their family members moving forward.
+Inspectors must also provide buyers with important information about potential hazards and preventative measures that they should take before buying or renting the property to ensure protection against lead exposure for them and their family members in the future.

 There are several reliable sources for comprehensive lead water testing, including state-certified labs.